runspired/rfcs/text/0000-ember-data-collections.md

  difficult to manage or save, but working with `RecordArray` directly does not have clear guides or patterns established for managing membership and manipulating item order and saving these changes.

-The layers of indirection `RecordArray` proxies have a great cost on the mental model required to use `ember-data`, and a significant performance cost as well, as these proxies are not cheap and the classes built with them are built on a complex inheritance chain.
-What's more, the patterns used to work around the limitations of the proxies more often than not are themselves significant bottlenecks in applications.

-Altogether, these issues make managing arrays of records one of the more painful ergonomic and performance experiences in `ember-data`.

-#### Ergonomic and performance benefits to be gained from a simpler mental model
+### Ergonomic and performance benefits to be gained from a simpler mental model

 **TODO expand on these points**